be-smals-thim/documentation-site/docs/ds/document_sender.md

 (data)
 ```

-**Note**: The ``upfile1`` part and the extra meta information of the document are linked together through ``"httpPartName": "upfile1"`` in the ``messageToPublish`` part,
+**Note**: The ``upfile1`` part and the extra meta information of the document are linked together through ``"httpPartName": "upfile1"`` in the ``messageToPublish`` part.

 ### Response

-Provided that the request is correct one can expect a ``201`` status code to be issued with our without an additional information ``code`` in the JSON response body.
+Provided that the request is correct, one can expect a ``201`` status code to be issued with our without an additional information ``code`` in the JSON response body.

 ### NO_DIGITAL_USER response code

-This code allows the Document Sender to know that the publication he just made was to a recipient that never visited his e-Box.
+This code allows the Document Sender to know that the publication was to a recipient that never opened his e-Box.
 This is the preferred method for a Sender to determine if the User uses his e-Box or not.
 An alternative to this is to use the [e-Box Federation WS](../federation/federation_ws.md) but this requires to integrate with another web service and does not fit the "e-Box First" philosophy we are trying to push.

 ### For the attention of